We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- For hypoallergenic earplugs: Mack’s Pillow Soft Silicone Earplugs
+- Best for hypoallergenic earplugs: Mack’s Pillow Soft Silicone Earplugs

-- For washable earplugs: Kuyax Premium Silicone Ear Plugs
+- Best for size adjustable earplugs: Kuyax Premium Silicone Ear Plugs

-- For reusable earplugs: ANBOW Silicone Ear Plugs
+- Best for reusable earplugs: ANBOW Silicone Ear Plugs

-- For noise reducing earplugs: Hearprotek Memory Foam Eartips
+- Best for side sleepers: Hearprotek Memory Foam Eartips

-- For small ear canals: Eargrace Noise Reduction Ear Plugs
+- Best for small ear canals: Eargrace Noise Reduction Ear Plugs

-- For customizable earplugs: Decibullz Custom Molded High-Fidelity Earplugs
+- Best for customizable earplugs: Decibullz Custom Molded High-Fidelity Earplugs

-Earplugs are small products that people put in their ears to reduce outside noise.
-People may use them in different situations, including:
+Earplugs are products that people put in their ears to block outside noise.
+People may use them for different reasons and in different situations, including:

 - During sleep: About

 one-thirdof all adults in the United States experience sleep deprivation.
 A recent studyin hospital patients shows that using earplugs and eye masks may help people wake up less often during sleep.